 Printing the 1d (1/-) design.

-So in the actual printing process, the 1d (1/-) design was turned the arrangement clockwise by 90°.
+In the printing process for the 1d (1/-) design, the page of watrmarks was rotated clockwise by 90°.

 Printing the 2½d (2/6) design.